lovesexwiki/lovesexwiki.github.io/docs/Come_As_You_Are_Emily_Nagoski/Chapter_9_Love_What_Is_True.md

 ### _Normal_

-- **Cultural meaning**: You are like society says (moral, media, and medical scripts) you should be.
+- **Cultural meaning**: You are like _cultural messages_ says you should be.

-What is totally imposible because many cultural messages are opposites.
+Which is totally imposible because many cultural messages are opposites.

 - **True meaning**: Totally healthy, just same parts as everyone else, organized in a unique way.

-Almost everyone is normal.
+Everyone who is healthy (physical and mentally) is normal.

 ### _Cultural messages_